Orpius/SDK/docs/UserGuide/index.md

 *Configuring a custom agent*

-## Agent Tools
+## Empowering Agents with Tools

 Tools are functions that your agent can call to perform specific tasks.
 Tools in Orpius are not tied to a single agent.
 They live in a shared pool that any agent can access if it has permission.
 Tools can be combined, triggered by events, and reused across different agents.
 Agents can autonomously select and combine the tools they need to complete a task.

 Tools can be either built-in or custom.